LeanKit-Labs/hyped/README.md

 			filter: predicate to determine if a property's key/value should be included
 			condition: returns true if the action is valid for the given model
-			embed: defines which model properties are embedded resources and how to render them }
+			embed: defines which model properties are embedded resources and how to render them
+			links: provides alternate/compatible urls for activating this action }
 	},
 	versions: {